Frequently Asked Questions

 Are you a veterinarian?
 What if I have a question about a medical problem?

 No, Class Act Cats is not a veterinary service.
 We cannot discuss medical concerns, make medical recommendations, prescribe medications, or make any medical diagnoses.
-Questions regarding behavior changes immediately following a procedure or due to a medication are best directed toward your veterinarian.
-We are happy to work with your veterinarian and implement any suggestions they may have.
-We can provide a summary of our observations for your veterinarian if they would like… Just ask!
+Direct medical questions to your veterinarian.

 If you are in need of a veterinarian, we recommend looking for a Fear Free Certified veterinarian or Cat Friendly Practitioner for your cat.
 You can also look for clinics that are certified as a Cat Friendly Practice or are Fear Free Certified.